ProfessionalWiki/SemanticBundle/README.md

 This bundle is for everyone that wants to get the full Semantic MediaWiki experience without individually installing all extensions or figuring out what those extensions are in the first place.

+This version of Semantic Bundle requires PHP 7.1 or above.

 ## Installation

 Semantic Bundle is installed using [Composer](https://getcomposer.org) with